Blog Layout

 With Microsoft Dynamics 365 Finance, customers can access some prebuilt reports, but mostly, they must craft reports themselves.
 And they often must use Microsoft’s Power BI data analytics tool to create data visualizations and dashboards, which requires tech know-how.

-Yet, NetSuite takes a different approach.
+However, NetSuite takes a different approach.
 The system contains several prebuilt reports and dashboards but also allows non-tech users to create new reports and dashboards with minimal training.
-And customers can dive deeper into data through SuiteAnalytics, which pulls financial, customer, and product data from the system’s database.
+Customers can dive deeper into data through SuiteAnalytics, which pulls financial, customer, and product data from the system’s database.

 NetSuite users also enjoy the system’s Saved Search.
 This feature helps find records quickly and without configuration or coding.
 Then, it allows customers to save these search results for future reference.